tastejs/angular-movies/README.md

 # angular-movies

-This is a Movies App built using Next.js and [The Movie Database (TMDB)](https://www.themoviedb.org/) API.
+This is a Movies App built using Angular and [The Movie Database (TMDB)](https://www.themoviedb.org/) API.

 ## Demo